trimstray/otseca/README.md

 ### The main goal

-The main assumption of creating this tool was **easier** and **faster** delivery of **commands sets** to be performed on customer environments in order to obtain the most useful information about the system elements on which penetration test and audits were to be performed.
+The main assumption of creating this tool was **easier** and **faster** delivery of **commands sets** to be performed on customer environments.
+As a result of such a scan I wanted to get the most useful information about system components that will be subjected to penetration tests and audits at a later time.

-### For whom?
+### For whom

 **Otseca** facilitates collection of many important information about a given system.